Buying real estate in Argentina?

 Sources: Tourism In Argentina Statistics 2024: A Comprehensive Travel Guide, Tourism in Argentina is an important sector, Short-term Vacation Rental Market | Industry Report, 2030

-In Argentina, inflation soared to 166% year-over-year by November 2024, making cash less reliable.
+In Argentina, inflation soared to 166% year-over-year by November 2024, making cash a risky way to store value.

-With such high inflation, real estate values in Argentina tend to rise.
-This is because inflation often pushes up rental rates, boosting the income from properties and making them appealing investments.
+With inflation climbing, real estate values in Argentina have tended to rise.
+This is largely because inflation pushes up rental rates, boosting the income potential from properties and making them appealing investments.